MentalBlank/rdtclient/README.md

-# Real-Debrid Torrent Client
+# Real-Debrid Torrent Client (Test)

-This is a web interface to manage your torrents on Real-Debrid, AllDebrid or Premiumize.
+This is a web interface test to manage your torrents on Real-Debrid, AllDebrid or Premiumize.
 It supports the following features:

 - Add new torrents through magnets or files
 - Download all files from Real-Debrid, AllDebrid or Premiumize to your local machine automatically